 How do I make a claim with ACA

 ACA aims to make the claims process as quick and easy as possible.
 Many general treatment claims can be processed on the spot at the provider using electronic claiming, all you have to do is swipe your membership card.
 Where electronic claiming is not available, fill out an ACA Health claim form and submit it, along with the relevant receipt or invoice, to ACA via mail.
 For hospital claims, the hospital will request your private health insurance details whenever you are admitted.
 You can simply present your membership card and everything else will be taken care of.
-When you need to make a medical claim (for doctors’ charges and tests as an in-patient), providers that participate in the Access Gap Cover scheme will typically bill the health fund directly.
+When you need to make a medical claim (for doctors’ charges and tests as an inpatient), providers that participate in the Access Gap Cover scheme will typically bill the health fund directly.
 When you visit a provider that does not participate in Access Gap Cover you will need to first claim your reimbursement from Medicare and then fill out a claim form to claim the remaining gap from ACA Health.
 You can also submit a claim online by logging in to your account or via the ACA Health Claiming app.
 You can download the app from the Apple Store or Google Play Store.

 Got questions about ACA?